Designing the Envelope: Choosing a ventilated facade pattern

 - application of one material with different surface treatment techniques;

 - application of one material with different colour options;

 - different joint processing techniques;

-The frequency used panel arrangement patterns in ventilated facades according to the joints layout
+The frequency of used panel arrangement patterns in ventilated facades according to the joints layouts

 - Grid pattern